Everything about Tibet Trip — A Complete Travel Guide

 It is always crucial to maintain a healthy body during our travel.
 The capital city of Lhasa itself sits at 3,550m above sea level, while Everest Base Camp stays at 5,088m.
 For a few of us, at such dizzying heights, it can be easily prone to suffer from AMS (Acute Mountain Sickness) if you don’t take the time to acclimatize yourselves.

-Most people flying into Lhasa tend to suffer from AMS; symptoms might include lightheadedness, nausea, shortness of breath and headaches.
+Most people flying into Lhasa tend to suffer from AMS; symptoms might include lightheadedness, nausea, shortness of breath, and headaches.
 Just make sure that you have got some Diamox (Acetazolamide) before embarking on a trip and start the medication at least one day before landing in Lhasa in the case of need.
 Giving yourself plenty of time to rest and acclimatize in Lhasa before you start traversing is not also a bad idea, though.

 Best Places to Travel in Tibet